UPDATED: Apr 2, 2020

-If you’re a homeowner and a dog lover, this guide is for you.
-Here, you’ll find facts on the relationship between dog ownership and home insurance, which breeds create the most problems for homeowners, and how to find the cheapest and most affordable homeowner’s insurance possible.
+Whether you need homeowners insurance for your Siberian Husky or you love your pit bull, this guide is for you.
+Here, you’ll find facts on the relationship between dog ownership and home insurance, which breeds create the most problems for homeowners, and how to find the cheapest and most affordable homeowners insurance policy possible.

 - According to the American Veterinary Association, almost 40 percent of American households have a dog.

 - The CDC estimates that about 4.5 million people are bitten by dogs each year.
-One in five of these require serious medical attention.
+One in five of these requires serious medical attention.

-- The average cost of an insurance claim related to a dog bite is over $29,000.
-Dog bite insurance claims can cost insurers over $470 million a year.
+- The average cost of an insurance claim related to a dog bite in 2018 was over $39,017.
+Dog bite insurance claims cost insurers over $675 million in liability claims that same year.

 - While the number of dog bite claims has fallen, the cost of such claims continues to rise.